;

 DIY & Gardening Sales

-DIY & Gardening sales fell by xx% YoY in January according to the Retail Economics Retail Sales Index (value, non-seasonally adjusted).
+DIY & Gardening sales fell by xx YoY in February according to the Retail Economics Retail Sales Index (value, non-seasonally adjusted).

-ONS data shows the wider Household Goods category faced xxxx shop price inflation in January, pointing to a decline in sales volumes.
+ONS data shows the wider Household Goods category faced shop price inflation of xx in February, pointing to a decline in sales volumes.

-Sales volumes in the Household Goods category fell xx% YoY in the month (ONS).
+Sales volumes in the wider Household Goods category fell xx YoY in the month (ONS).

 DIY deprioritised

-DIY & Gardening was the xxxx performing sector on an annual basis in January.
+DIY & Gardening was the xxx performing sector on an annual basis for the xxx consecutive month in February.

 Take out a FREE 30 day membership trial to read the full report.